mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Deploy**: Summon a 5/5 **Windcliffe Protector** with Provoke from your deck.

 name:     Dawn's Eye
-text:     Your General gains +4 Attack.
+text:     Your General gains +4⚔️.
 At the end of your turn, repair all of your artifacts to full durability.

 name:     Decimate
 text:     Destroy all minions that are not nearby any General.